okpy/ok/documentation/api.md

 access_token | None | (Required) Access Token of viewer

 #### Response
-Returns comment objects as a list.
+Returns a list of comments.

 # Users